-The Shampoo Industry in China
+The Hair Care and Shampoo Industry in China

 Many foreign brands have already been able to enter the Chinese market, such as the P&G group (Head & Shoulders, Rejoice, Pantene) and Unilever (Lux, Hazeline) grabbing over 75% of the Chinese shampoo market.
-However, international brands are not the only one trying to break into the Chinese market.
+However, international brands are not the only ones trying to break into the Chinese market.

 It is also worth mentioning that the beauty and hair care industry for Men has grown significantly these past few years, as Chinese men are putting much more importance on their appearance.

 The Chinese population is affected by some specific hair issues, such as premature baldness and hair loss.
 According to the China Association of Health Promotion and Education, approximately 250 million Chinese people suffer from premature baldness, which can be a potential market to conquer if you want to sell your treatment shampoo.
 However, you will have to be careful when it comes to the composition of your shampoo.